luxonis/depthai-docs-website/FAQ.md

 Below is a visualization to showcase the difference between Object Detection and 3D Object Localization:

 [![Spatial AI](https://img.youtube.com/vi/2J5YFehJ3N4/0.jpg)](https://www.youtube.com/watch?v=2J5YFehJ3N4 "Spatial AI Visualization")

-(Click on the image to pull up the YouTube video.)
+(Click on the imageabove to pull up the YouTube video.)

 Spatial AI is then the super-set of such 2D-equivalent neural networks being extended with spatial information to give them 3D context.
 So in other words, it's not limited to object detectors being extended to 3D object localizers.
 Other network types can be extended as well, including any network which returns results in pixel space.